-Whole grains are easy to cook on the stovetop (as you would cook rice or pasta), or in a countertop steamer.
-I always cook one pound (2½ cups) of whole grains at a time (as much as my steamer will hold), since they keep well -- refrigerated or frozen.
+Whole grains are easy to cook on the stovetop, just as you would cook rice or pasta.
+I always cook one pound (2½ cups) of whole grains at a time, since they keep well -- refrigerated or frozen.
 Leftovers can be reheated in a microwave or used in salads.
 I make my own "instant grains" by packaging ½-1 cup portions in baggies and storing them in the freezer.
 They take a minute or less to thaw in the microwave.

-Ignore the instructions on packages of whole grains -- use the charts below instead.
+You can ignore the instructions on packages of whole grains and use the chart below instead.
 The first time you cook a new grain, check them 5-10 minutes before the end of the cooking time to make sure they are not getting mushy.
 If they aren't tender enough to suit you at the end of the recommended time, cook a little longer.
 You do not need to rinse or pre-soak whole grains.

 Cook grains in bouillon or other flavored liquid; 1 cup bouillon = 1 cup water + 1 bouillon cube or 1 teaspoon bouillon granules, or 1 cup of any other flavored liquid of your choice.
 If you don't use bouillon that contains salt, be sure to add a little salt to the cooking liquid.
 Whole grains cooked without salt taste hopelessly flat.
 Vegetable or chicken flavored bouillon yields neutral-flavored grains that can be used for anything – breakfast cereal, main dishes, salads or desserts.